opensearch-project/documentation-website/_ingest-pipelines/processors/json.md

 Parameter | Required/Optional | Description |
 |-----------|-----------|-----------|
 `field` | Required | The name of the field containing the JSON-formatted string to be deserialized.
-`target_field` | Optional | The name of the field in which the deserialized JSON data will be stored.
-If `target_field` is unspecified, then the value is stored in field.
-If `target_field` exists, it is overwritten.
+`target_field` | Optional | The name of the field in which the deserialized JSON data is stored.
+When not provided, the data is stored in the `field` field.
+If `target_field` exists, its existing value is overwritten with the new JSON data.
 `add_to_root` | Optional | A Boolean flag that determines whether the deserialized JSON data should be added to the root of the document (`true`) or stored in the target_field (`false`).
 If `add_to_root` is `true`, then `target-field` is invalid.
 Default value is `false`.
 `description` | Optional | A description of the processor's purpose or configuration.
 `if` | Optional | Specifies to conditionally execute the processor.